erickrr-bd/Telk-Alert/README.md

 # Applications
 ## Telk-Alert
-Telk-Alert is an application that mades searches using "query string" or "aggregations" in an specific ElasticSearch's index pattern, and when it found events or documents, those are sended to a Telegram channel.
+Telk-Alert is an application that periodically searches for defined events and sends alerts via Telegram.

 Characteristics:
-- The connection with ElasticSearch can set using HTTPS (SSL/TLS), it means that all data travel through a secure channel and encripted.
+- The connection to ElasticSearch can be established using the SSL/TLS protocol. **Note:** This must be configured on the cluster.
-- The connection with ElasticSearch can set using an authentication method (HTTP Authentication or API Key).
-Note: It must be configured in ElasticSearch's cluster.
+- The connection with ElasticSearch can be established using an authentication method (HTTP Authentication or API Key). **Note:** This must be configured on the cluster.
-- The connection with ElasticSearch can set using a certificate file (PEM file) and it can be verficated or no. Note: The recomendation is verificates the cerficate file for more security in the connection.
+- The SSL certificate can be verified or not. **Note:** It's recommended to verify the certificate, for security reasons.
-- It works with any index or index pattern.
+- Telk-Alert works with any index or index pattern.
-- It can use "query string" or "aggregations" to make searches.
+- Use of query string to search for defined events.
+[Query String](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-simple-query-string-query.html)
-- Every alert can send to a specific telegram channel.
+- Each alert can be sent to a different Telegram channel.
+- Each alert rule is assigned a criticality level (High, medium and low).
-- N alert rules can be configured, each with a specific or different purpose.
+- N alert rules can be running at the same time, because Telk-Alert uses threads.
-- You can configure the search so that it only shows specific fields of the event in the Telegram message.
+- The search result can be configured to only show certain fields and not all.
-- Use of "custom rules", for example, to configure an alert rule that alerts failed logins when they are on the same host and by the same user.
+- Telk-Alert has an option known as "Custom Search", which uses aggregations.
+For example, if an alert rule for failed logins is required when these are generated on the same host and with the same user in a period of time, this option is indicated.
-- Telk Alert's service or daemon runs using the "telk_alert" user.
-It was created for this purpose, and more security.
+- The Telk-Alert daemon runs with a user defined for that purpose, for security reasons.
-- You can set send an alert for all the events or an alert for each one.
+- You can configure sending a single alert for all events found or one alert for each event found.
-- Generation of application logs.
+- Generation of application logs in `/var/log/Telk-Alert`.

 ## Telk-Alert-Tool
 Telk-Alert-Tool is a graphical application that allows to the user manages Telk-Alert and Telk-Alert-Agent configuration, alert rules (create, update, delete, show), Telk-Alert and Telk-Alert-Agent service and others, everything in an easy way for the user.